bitrise-io/devcenter/_articles/reviews/submitting-a-new-project-scanner-to-bitrise.md

 Once you are ready, open your Terminal/Command Line Interface and go to the folder of your project.
 Start the plugin:

     $ bitrise init

+The bitrise-init plugin will run all the available scanners to determine the type of the project.
+These scanners are:

+* React Native
+* React Native Expo
+* Ionic
+* Cordova
+* iOS
+* MacOS
+* Android
+* Xamarin
+* fastlane